bigH/git-fuzzy/README.md

 export GF_DIFF_SEARCH_DEFAULTS="--pickaxe-regex -S"
 ```

 You may want custom formats for your `log` and/or `reflog` experience.
-This is hidden from the command headers to save room and enable freedom in formatting parameters. **Remember to adequately quote this value as it's used unquoted.** If you have trouble quoting formats, you can use a pretty format alias (see `man git-config`) _The default is `--pretty=oneline --abbrev-commit`._
+This is hidden from the command headers to save room and enable freedom in formatting parameters. **Remember to adequately quote this value as it's subject to string splitting.** If you have trouble quoting formats, you can use a pretty format alias (see `man git-config`) _The default is `--pretty=oneline --abbrev-commit`._

 ```bash
 # for `git fuzzy log`